rinaldif/rinaldif.github.io/_posts/2017-04-06-quandl-r-api.md

 in a vector.
 I usually include a 'names vector' as well so that the series names are easy to read.

-In this example I'll download the time series of th GDP of three
+In this example I'll download the GDP of three countries:
-countries:

--   Germany GDP: UNAE/GDPCD\_DEU
+-   Germany: UNAE/GDPCD\_DEU
--   China GDP: UNAE/GDPCD\_CHN
+-   China: UNAE/GDPCD\_CHN
--   India GDP: UNAE/GDPCD\_IND
+-   India: UNAE/GDPCD\_IND

 <!-- -->